platformsh/platformsh-docs/docs/src/development/local/ddev.md

 ### Add environment variables

-If your project requires environment variables for its hooks or runtime, add them to the DDEV environment:
+If your project requires environment variables for its hooks or runtime, add them to the project's DDEV environment:

 ```yaml {location=".ddev/config.yaml"}
 web_environment: